1105-Olshen-Solomon/CPE301_Final_Project/README.md

   - Focused on the Hardware implementation.

 Video Notes:
+- PLEASE USE THE YOUTUBE LINK IN SUBMISSION COMMENTS
--The buzzer was unplugged at some point
+- The buzzer was unplugged at some point
 - I could not record the tracking capabilities with the phone in hand because it began to interfere with the sensor signal severely
 - I forgot to comment on it, but the search mode changed to "manual" in the LCD when in manual state